Using Custom Permission Options¶

 As you can see it is possible to add both an icon and a description text.
 If icons not provided by the Core are used, they need to be registered with the Icon API.

-To check if a custom permission option is set simply call the API function from the user object:
+To check if a custom permission option is set call the following API function from the user object:

 $catKey is the category in which the option resides.
 From the example